-Thank you for visiting my contemplations site here at Room Full of Ideas.
-Even if you do not share my beliefs, I hope you can benefit from these posts.
+Thank you for visiting my contemplations branch here at Room Full of Ideas.
+Even if we do not share beliefs, I hope you can benefit from these posts.

-One goal is to share some contemplations God has been guiding me through in the adventure called life.
-Logic does not always make spiritual or emotional sense, but God leads me to understanding, or at least comfort, in the seeming chaos.
-Mix that in with my interest in wordsmithing, and here we are.
+Logic does not always make spiritual or emotional sense, but God leads me to understanding — or at least comfort — in the seeming chaos.
+Mix that in with my interest in wordsmithing and a desire to share what I am learning, and here we are.

 I began posting in early 2013.
 If you would permit, some back story:

-From a young child continuing into my teens, my health was a bit glitchy.
-In August 2011, my health very suddenly (in hindsight, not so suddenly) crashed, and I developed several severe neurological symptoms, including elevated continuous migraine (looking forward to the moment that disappears!).
+As a young child continuing into my teens, my health was rather glitchy, but I was functional.
+In August 2011, my health very suddenly (in hindsight, not so suddenly) crashed.
+I developed several severe neurological symptoms, including elevated continuous migraine (looking forward to the moment that disappears!).

-The entire process of dealing with chronic illness can be long and exhausting.
-However, God is merciful, and shows me, in the midst of my situation in life, a myriad of opportunities “to know the love of Christ, which passes knowledge, that ye might be filled with all the fullness of God” (Eph.
+The entire process of dealing with chronic illness can be exhausting.
+However, God is merciful and shows me a myriad of opportunities “to know the love of Christ, which passes knowledge, that ye might be filled with all the fullness of God” (Eph.
 3:19 KJV).

-So that is a bit of where I came from.
+So, that is one context of where I came from.
 My posts provide a glimpse of where I am and where, I pray, “I therefore so run, not uncertainly” the “race that is set before us, looking unto Jesus, the Author and Finisher of our faith” (1 Cor.
 9:26, Heb.
 12:1-2 KJV).

-Please keep in mind that my own understanding of concepts and quality of writing are works in progress, and that I am no expert in these topics.
+Please keep in mind that my own conceptual understanding, as well as writing quality, are works in progress.
+Also, I am no expert in these topics.